Updated 18 June 2023

 From here, you can pass along the URLs that are creating 404s to your web development team so they can properly 301 redirect them to live pages.
 This creates a better user experience for your website visitors and reduces broken pages on your website, making it easier for search engines to crawl.

-A website migration with SEO considerations is no quick, small task — it takes a lot of research, strategizing, execution, and measurement to be successful.
+A website migration with SEO considerations is no quick, small task — it takes a lot of planning, research, strategizing, execution, and measurement to be successful.
 You’ll need to consider many facets to maintain and increase your organic visibility post-launch.
 Take the time to perform the tasks above, and you’ll get the most visibility out of your SEO efforts during your site migration.